 Slow Down So You Can Speed Up Later

 It takes barely a moment to decide that something stinks and needs to be remedied.
-But it’s a real gamble to try to change things immediately after noticing that they’re not working.
-Making real, lasting improvement takes time and care to avoid confusion, blowback, or unnecessary costs.
+But making real, lasting improvement takes time and care to avoid confusion, blowback, or unnecessary costs.

 My client was used to having his way, and he didn’t mind having others clean up after him.
 But if you’d like to leave less mess in your wake, consider these three common situations in which it makes sense to try to reduce downside risk: